pydantic/logfire/docs/legal/terms_of_service.md

 ## 10. Limitations on Liability {#section-10}

 In no event shall the PSI Parties be liable to you or any third party for any indirect, incidental, special, punitive, or consequential damages whatsoever, even if the PSI Parties have been advised of the possibility of such damages in advance.
-To the fullest extent permitted by law, the PSI Parties will have no liability whatsoever for any damage, liability, or loss that you may incur, or for any other undesirable consequences, resulting from: (a) any suspension, unavailability, or disruption of the Services, (b) any errors, mistakes, or inaccuracies in data or other content in the Services, (c) personal injury or property damage, of any nature whatsoever, resulting from your access to and use of the Services, (d) unauthorized access to or use of PSI's servers or information systems, including any information stored therein, (e) interruption or cessation of transmission to or from the Services; (f) bugs, viruses, trojan horses, or the like, which may be introduced to or through the Services by any third party; and (g) failures, disruptions, errors, or delays arising from the interaction between the Services and third-party software, systems and services used by you.
+To the fullest extent permitted by law, the PSI Parties will have no liability whatsoever for any damage, liability, or loss that you may incur, or for any other undesirable consequences, resulting from:

+1. any suspension, unavailability, or disruption of the Services,
+2. any errors, mistakes, or inaccuracies in data or other content in the Services,
+3. personal injury or property damage, of any nature whatsoever, resulting from your access to and use of the Services,
+4. unauthorized access to or use of PSI's servers or information systems, including any information stored therein,
+5. interruption or cessation of transmission to or from the Services;
+6. bugs, viruses, trojan horses, or the like, which may be introduced to or through the Services by any third party; and
+7. failures, disruptions, errors, or delays arising from the interaction between the Services and third-party software, systems and services used by you.

 The PSI Parties will have no liability whatsoever for any damage, liability, or loss that you or any other person may incur, or for any other undesirable consequences, resulting from your breach of your warranties or other obligations under these Terms of Service including, without limitation, the obligation to keep your account details secure or from the sharing of such information with any other person.